Dallas Theological Seminary

 Dallas Theological Seminary (DTS) is an evangelical theological seminary in Dallas, Texas.
-It is known for popularizing the theological system dispensationalism.
-DTS has campuses in Dallas, Houston, and Washington, D.C., as well as extension campuses in Atlanta, Austin, San Antonio, Nashville, Northwest Arkansas, Europe, Guatemala, and Australasia and a multilingual online education program.
+It is known for popularizing the theological system of dispensationalism.
+DTS has campuses in Dallas, Houston, and Washington, D.C., as well as extension sites in Atlanta, Austin, San Antonio, Nashville, Northwest Arkansas, Europe, and Guatemala, and a multilingual online education program.
+DTS is the largest non-denominational seminary accredited by the Association of Theological Schools.